ozgurozmen/FS-DSSE/README.md

-TODO:

-1 - Make changes to the update functions, such as re-newing the row keys for updated files (to do this, request the state matrix from the server and also initialize the state matrix with all 1s)
-2 - Encrypt/Decrypt the string D
-3 - Store the keyword hash table at the server side and request and get it in search 4 - Optimize the data type for D (OPTIONAL)

 # Forward-private Sublinear DSSE (FS-DSSE)
 Basic implementation of FS-DSSE.
 The full paper is published in IEEE ICC 2018 and available at https://eprint.iacr.org/2017/1222.pdf.